 Because chewing and mouthing are normal dog behaviors, we need to give our dogs plenty of opportunities to do these in a safe and acceptable way.

 We all love spending time with our dogs, but how can we make sure it is time well spent that enhances their quality of life and encourages them to reach their full potential?

 Just like us, dogs can become worried if they feel that something they value is at risk, especially when it might be taken from them.

 Rest assured, regardless of how they’re behaving, your dog is neither being dominant, nor using dominance, to get what they want!

-When training dogs, it’s important to remember that any behaviour a dog finds rewarding is a behaviour they are likely to do again in the future!
+When training dogs, it’s important to remember that any behavior a dog finds rewarding is a behavior they are likely to do again in the future!